 Who We Are

-DCAMM directly manages 5.5 million square feet of state buildings, with millions more moving under DCAMM management in the coming years.
-For those buildings not managed by DCAMM, we assist our client agencies using comprehensive and cost-effective maintenance and management strategies and standards.
+DCAMM directly manages 5.5 million square feet of state buildings, and for those buildings not managed by DCAMM, we assist our client agencies using comprehensive and cost-effective maintenance and management strategies and standards.
 Our agency also manages hundreds of millions in capital construction projects each year, and more than 500 active leases comprising 7 million square feet of privately-owned lease space housing state offices.
 Further, our agency is also responsible for the disposition of surplus real estate owned by the Commonwealth.